mihael-tunik/dp_with_masks/README.md

 In fact, fraction of used array elements decrease as $\sim \frac{1}{\sqrt{\pi n}}$.

 ### **count_tables**:
 This one is actually quite interesting.
+I took this problem from regional OI with subtle modifications.

 > Given table of integers, count subtables with sum of elements equal to $s$.
 Each _subtable_ is made by removing some set of columns and rows.